Encyclopedia

 Nigersaurus

-“`html Nigersaurus: Profile of the 500-Toothed Dinosaur Nigersaurus Nigersaurus (NYE-jer-SAWR-us; “Niger reptile” or “Niger’s lizard”) is a genus of rebbachisaurid sauropod dinosaur that lived during the middle Cretaceous period, approximately 115 to 105 million years ago.
+Nigersaurus: Profile of the 500-Toothed Dinosaur Nigersaurus Nigersaurus (NYE-jer-SAWR-us; “Niger reptile” or “Niger’s lizard”) is a genus of rebbachisaurid sauropod dinosaur that lived during the middle Cretaceous period, approximately 115 to 105 million years ago.
 Its fossils were discovered in the Elrhaz Formation in the country of Niger, Africa.
-Paleontologist Paul Sereno and his
+Paleontologist Paul Sereno and his team

 Nigersaurus Read Post »